angrylobster/trello-like/README.md

 # Features
 - Display all columns with all cards
-- Create a new card with the "Add another card" button ~~- Modify cards with the pen icon~~
+- Create a new card with the "Add another card" button
+- ~~Modify cards with the pen icon~~
 - Delete a card by hovering your cursor over it and clicking the "x" button
 - Add a column by clicking the "Add Column" button
 - Modify a column title by clicking on the column title
-- Delete a column by hovering over it and clicking the "x" button ~~- Search for any keywords presents on one or multiple cards by typing your search term into the searchbox~~ ~~- Drag and drop a card from one column to another~~
+- Delete a column by hovering over it and clicking the "x" button
+- ~~Search for any keywords presents on one or multiple cards by typing your search term into the searchbox~~
+- ~~Drag and drop a card from one column to another~~
 - Click on a card to see its description.